softworkz/emby-wiki/Dependency-Injection.md

 The following services are available for insertion into your constructors:

-* ILogManager - create your own named logger
+### ILogManager
+Create your own named logger.
+Log entries will appear in the application log file and will be prefixed with the name of the logger for ease of reading.

+### IServerApplicationPaths
-* IServerApplicationPaths - contains a list of various application data paths
+Contains a list of various application data paths

+### IServerConfigurationManager
-* IServerConfigurationManager - holds server configuration (and the above app paths)
+Holds server configuration (and the above app paths)

 * IIsoManager - mounts and unmounts .iso files
 * ITaskManager - manages scheduled tasks
 * ILibraryManager - get information about the media library, without respect to user